onursarikaya/sketch-framer-3/README.md

 This will generate an `Export to Framer.sketchplugin` file.
 This file won't be stored in the repo until we get all the issues fixed :)

 Double click the .sketchplugin file to install it.
 You don't need any other file.

+If you want to run the plugin from the command line, either do:

+    rake run

+or

+    ./export.rb

+Both will try to export the frontmost document in Sketch.
+The second option is there for Koen, basically :)

+## Development

 If you'll be working on the plugin's code, you'll probably want to get the build system working.
 For that, you need to run this once, after cloning the repo: